Phileosopher/commonplace/mind-neurodivergence-clusterb-narcissist.md

 Narcissism is a unique perspective that represents a dualistic paradox of worthlessness and entitlement.

+1. They conclude and closely [identify](identity.md) as a victim of their circumstances.
+   - "Life is unfair."
+   - "I wasn't taught the right lessons in life."
+   - Nobody ever gives me a chance."
+2. They feel tremendous [anger](mind-feelings-anger.md) at their situation.
+3. Their terrible sense of self means they refuse to self-reflect.

 This viewpoint may be a psychological coping mechanism ("narcissistic behavior") or may be a core part of their personality ("narcissistic personality disorder" or NPD).

 - The scope of the narcissism is closely connected with how strongly their self-directed feelings impede their ability to have sympathy for others' feelings.